Remembering the extraordinary life, works and achievements of Dr. Allama Mohammad Iqbal

 Henry David Thoreau said that” if one advances confidently in the direction of his dreams, and endeavors to live the life he had imagined, he will meet with a success unexpected in common hours.”

-What Thoreau said seems befitting for Iqbal who was the greatest poet, philosopher and a visionary thinker in the history of South Asia.
+What Thoreau said seems befitting for Iqbal who was the greatest poet, philosopher, and visionary thinker in the history of South Asia.

-qbal by securing first position in the University of the Punjab proved that he was certainly a cut above the rest.
+Iqbal by securing the first position in the University of Punjab proved that he was certainly a cut above the rest.
 Iqbal began his career as an Arabic reader but soon ended up as a Junior Professor in philosophy at Government College Lahore.
 His brilliance and intelligence motivated him to acquire higher education.
-In pursuit of higher foreign education Iqbal further received a degree in B.A from Trinity College Cambridge.
-Furthermore he did his PhD from Ludwig Maximilian University Munich.
+In pursuit of higher foreign education, Iqbal further received a degree in B.A from Trinity College Cambridge.
+Furthermore, he did his Ph.D. from Ludwig Maximilian University Munich.

 Iqbal’s address to the Second Round Table Conference in London in 1931 disclosed that he was a true visionary.
 He told his audience that his prediction in 1906 that the Separation of Church and State in Europe is a terrible mistake later proved true resulting in European wars.